simongoricar/euphony/README.md

 This catches things like:
 - accidentally putting an album in an artist directory,
-- unwanted audio file formats,
+- unwanted audio file formats (based on the configuration),
-- unwanted cover image formats,
+- unwanted cover image formats (based on the configuration),
 - other unwanted files in the library root, artist and album directories.

 ---